deadeyejoe/fabrikk/tutorial/referencing-entities.md

              :unverified {:verified false}}}))
 ```

-Fabrikk doesn't make any assumptions about what key identifies a user, so you can tell it to identify them by their `id` by specifying a `primary-id`.
+Fabrikk doesn't make any assumptions about what key identifies a user, so you can tell it to identify them by their `id` by specifying a `primary-key`.
 Now let's try bulding another post:

 ```clojure
 (fab/build post)